A/PPS 03.01 - Business Operations

 The Texas State University Department of Athletics is committed to following all State of Texas, university, Conference and NCAA rules and regulations related to travel and per diem expenditures for student-athletes.
-The Department policy is generated from the university Travel Policies and Procedures and UPPS No. 05.06.02, Travel Policies Regarding Campus Representative Organizations.
+The Department policy is generated from the university Travel Policies and Procedures and UPPS No. 05.06.02, Travel Policies Regarding University Representative Performance Organizations.

 The Department of Athletics follows the guidelines set forth in UPPS No. 05.02.02, Texas State Purchasing Policy.
 In order to gain more control over expenditures within the Department of Athletics, purchasing goods or services will be done by preparing a Department of Athletics Purchase Request Form.
 The completed form should be submitted to the Athletics Business Office for review and approval.
 These purchasing policies and procedures apply to operating accounts and restricted accounts.

 The Purchase Request Form should be submitted for all purchasing requests (purchase orders, p-card purchases, Print Shop, Staples, Bookstore, IDT’s, requests for reimbursements, etc.).
 Every purchase must have prior approval before the purchase can be made.
 After approval, a carbon copy of the request form or the completed purchase order will be forwarded to the staff member listed on the Person Ordering line of the form.
 (Travel is not included on this form.
 See travel section for additional information.)